JoaoSchutz/MappingObjectsOnDB/README.md

 ## MappingObjectsOnDBTool

 This program has the purpose of mapping objects inside the database, from keywords (configured by you in the function present in the Function class).

---- Example
+Example:

 ```sql
 insert into mapping_tool.KEYWORD (table, column , select, fks)
 select distinct